Nagelsmann: Barcelona are not much weaker without Messi 'extravagance'

 Bayern thrashed Barcelona 8-2 in the 2020 Champions League quarter-final played as a one-off in Lisbon, adding further spice to their opening Group E fixture.

-"Being the favorites or not the favorites is always more of a subject for the media," he said.
+"Being the favourites or not the favourites is always more of a subject for the media," he said.
 "Two world-class clubs face each other."